Running with a dog has become increasingly popular over the last few years.

 How to start running with a dog: 10 running with a dog tips

-First and foremost you need to have a dog to run with and you’ll also need to check that your dog is suited for running.
+Before planning a run with your dog, you’ll need to check that your dog is actually suited for running.

 Not all dog breeds are created equal when it comes to canine fitness.